-For more information about bringing a tribunal claim, including information about Acas early conciliation and tribunal fees (and applying for help with fees), see our Enforcing Your Rights section.
+For more information about bringing a tribunal claim, including information about Acas early conciliation, see our Enforcing Your Rights section.

-Many work-related issues that impact negatively on different groups of workers have a clear collective dimension.
+Many age-related issues at work that impact negatively on different groups of workers have a clear collective dimension.
 Rather than launching an individual grievance or starting a tribunal claim on your own, you will often be better off organising together with your colleagues to try to resolve it, for example through a collective grievance, and if appropriate, through group tribunal litigation.

 There are lots of reasons why tackling this kind of issue together is better than going it alone.
 Unions are expert at organising together to address equality issues at work, particularly attacks on terms and conditions of employment.
 Contact your union to see how best to organise around the issue.
 If you are not a member of a union, use our Union Finder tool to find the best one for you.